Riot Games delays harassment investigation

 In a statement to Kotaku, Riot justifies itself and gives reasons for the delay.
 “The problem lies mainly with former employees”. and one sends “Messages to former employees to confirm that Riot’s consent decrees did not prohibit employees from speaking to government agencies at any time”.
 Moreover, they had and would “never take action against anyone who talks to the authorities.”

 Whether that is the only or true reason for the delays remains unclear.
-The fact is that Riot has a history of not always being cooperative when it comes to investigations.
+The fact is that Riot has a history of not always being cooperative when it comes to official investigations.

 Apart from the delays mentioned above, Riot had, in the early days of the investigations. “refused to provide adequate information to the DFEH to analyze whether women in the company were paid less than men.”
 That refusal, he said, led to the lawsuit in the first place.